Summer Fellows provides an excellent opportunity for Health Sciences students to focus closely and exclusively on research.

-Your faculty mentor will help shape and direct your project, and weekly common hour meetings are scheduled to bring all Summer Fellows and mentors together as an intellectual community.
-All fellows present their research during the last week of the program, and many fellows present at Family Day, Homecoming and at professional conferences off campus.
+Your faculty mentor will help shape and direct your project, and meetings are scheduled to bring Summer Fellows and mentors together as an intellectual community.
+All fellows present their research during the last week of the program, and many fellows present at Family Day, the Celebration of Student Achievement, and at professional conferences off campus.